-The last step is to research shipping companies and costs.
-This is important, especially if you are sourcing overseas.
-Your shipping costs can eat into your profit margin, so be sure that you factor in the shipping fee in your product pricing.
-Don’t forget to ask how fast the product can be delivered to you.
+Your shipping costs can affect your profit margin, so be sure to factor in the shipping fee in your product pricing.
+Remember to ask how fast the product can be delivered to you.
 A product can quickly run out of stock, and you need to be able to restock your inventory quickly.

-After choosing a product and taking care of the shipping, your next goal is to come up with your business name and brand.
+After choosing a supplier and a shipping provider, your next goal is to develop your business name and brand.
 When you create a brand, you need it to be recognizable and identifiable.
 Below are the steps to create a unique brand.

-Before you can start applying for the program, you must have an Amazon seller account.
+Before applying for the program, you must have an Amazon seller account.
 Below are the steps to create an account.

 To add your products on Amazon and create a product listing, follow these steps:

-Optimizing your product listing is essential to help you gain sales, rank high on Amazon, and encourage organic traffic.
+Optimizing your product listing is essential to help you boost sales, rank high on Amazon, and encourage organic traffic.

-After creating a product listing, you can now prepare your items for shipment to Amazon’s warehouses.
-Properly package and label your items to ensure they are safe and can be transported properly to the fulfillment centers.
-You can hire the help of shipping services such as Stallion Express to help you ship your products to Amazon's warehouse.
+After creating a product listing, you can now prepare your items for shipment to the Amazon fulfillment center.
+Properly package and label your items to ensure they are safe and can be appropriately transported to the fulfillment centers.
+You can hire the help of shipping services to ensure your products are safely transported to Amazon's warehouse.

-After packing your products, your next step is to create your shipping plan, print Amazon shipment ID labels, and send your shipments to Amazon fulfillment centers.
-Once you have created a shipping plan, Amazon will decide which warehouse you will be sending your products.
-Send your products yourself or hire a shipping carrier.
+After packing your products, your next step is to create your shipping plan, print Amazon shipment I.D. labels, and send your shipments to Amazon fulfillment centers.
+Once you have created a shipping plan, Amazon will decide which warehouse you will send your products to.

-Once the fulfillment center has received your items, you can start marketing your products.
-You can reach out to Amazon services sellers to help you out, too.
+Once the fulfillment center has received your items, you can start marketing your products and raking in those sales.

 Market your products using social media, PPC advertising, and paid advertisements.

 Becoming a seller on Amazon has its benefits and disadvantages.
-To eliminate your worries and streamline your business, here at Seller Interactive, we will handle everything from warehousing, fulfillment, and logistics.
-We will help you grow your brand on Amazon by working closely with your team to manage your Amazon account.
+To eliminate your worries and streamline your business, we at Seller Interactive will handle everything from warehousing to fulfillment and logistics.
+We will help you grow your brand by working closely with your team to manage your Amazon account.
 If you wish to know more about our services, book an appointment today!